-For female mosquitoes with eggs to deposit, the warmer weather draws her out of her winter hibernation and into immediate action.
+For female mosquitoes with eggs to deposit, the warmer weather draws them out of their winter hibernation and into immediate action.
 The first signs of rising temperatures mean she must find blood to help her eggs develop.

 So, as people start heading outside, rolling up their sleeves and embracing the long days of spring, newly-awakened mosquitoes are also out in full force.

 After feeding off the blood of an unsuspecting victim, the female mosquito will rest for a few days.
 Following her rest period, the mosquito will lay her eggs in whatever standing water she can find nearby.

 And so, another female mosquito has survived the winter and has successfully brought a new batch of little blood-suckers into the world.

 What Happens to Mosquitoes in the Winter?

 Thanks to this guide, you now know the answer to this question.

 Just remember, one of the places that those sneaky female mosquitoes like to hide out is in the entryways of your home.
 They may also be found in cellars where the temperature is warmer than the outside temperature.

 Outside you can find mosquitoes in hollow logs, in animal burrows, or under piles of leaves.